terminalcloud/apps/docs/bpf.md

 ---

 ## About BottlePy
 Bottle is a fast, simple and lightweight WSGI micro web-framework for [Python](http://python.org/).
-It is distributed as a single file module and has no dependencies other than the [Python Standard Library](http://docs.python.org/library/).

 ### Features
 - **Routing** - Requests to function-call mapping with support for clean and dynamic URLs.